 "S 158" of 7.
 SFltl with Crossbow as Insignia - Picture: Archives Kloetzke

 "S 154" of 7.
 SFltl with Letter "G" on the Hull - Picture: Archives Ola Erlandsson

 In the 8.
-SFltl the flotilla-coat of arms - the springing rensdeer in a circle - was painted on the hull under the bridge.
+SFltl the flotilla-coat of arms - the jumping reindeer in a circle - was painted on the hull under the bridge.
 The first letter of the first name of the commanding officer was painted on the side of bridge.
-At the stern the initials of the commanding officer was painted.
+At the stern the initials of the commanding officer were painted.

 Coat of arms of the 8.
-SFltl on both sides under the bridge, the ren was a reminder of the deployment in Northern Norway
+SFltl on both sides under the bridge, the jumping reindeer was a reminder of the deployment in Northern Norway

 In the 9.
 SFltl the boats carried a common flotilla-coat of arms on both sides of the hull under the bridge and a coat of arms-animal on the bridge resp. skull-bridge.